“I had rather be on my farm than be emperor of the world.”

 Here are some things to think about if you’re afforded the luxury of some time before you are going to move.

-Set your upper spending limit.
-This means that you’re setting a goal for spending less than a certain amount of money for your house.
+- Set your upper spending limit.
+This means that you’re setting a goal for spending less than a certain amount of money for your buying a house.
 Let’s be honest.
 It’s in a mortgage lender’s best interest to give you as much loan as he or she can without having you default on the mortgage itself.
 The more money lent, the more interest earned, the nicer the car the banker gets to drive.
 It’s also in the Realtor’s interest to nudge you into a slightly more expensive house than you anticipated, since the Realtor gets a cut of whatever you pay for the house.
 Sure, they’ll tell you that they’re working for you, but there’s a conflict of interest.
 How much should that limit be?
 I don’t know.
 I don’t go by rules of thumb.
 Each person’s situation is slightly different—which is why using a financial planner is so important!
 If you set the goal to spend less than $X and stick to it, then you won’t be nudged higher by conflicted advice or by your emotions, which leads me to…

 Are there things I missed out on in this list?
 Tell us about it in the comments below!